-First, the UAE is pressing ahead with plans to expand oil and gas production capacity, but has extended the time frame for oil development while giving higher priority to gas projects.
-Second, government and industry have joined forces in initiatives to develop new oil markets.
+The nation's response to the changing energy milieu and its increasingly complex interface with environmental issues has been measured but multifaceted.
+First, the UAE is pressing ahead with plans to expand oil and gas production capacity giving high priority to gas projects.
+Second, government and industry have joined forces on initiatives to develop new oil markets.
 Third, several emirates have launched programmes to bolster energy efficiency and encourage energy conservation, reflecting the growing public awareness of the need to reduce carbon emissions.
-Some of these directly involve the oil and gas sector.
 Fourth, the nation is moving ahead with low carbon and clean energy developments, with close co-operation from oil and gas producers.
 Fifth, it is fostering international energy partnerships and participating in more overseas energy projects.

 Major projects require planning consent and budgetary approval from the emirate’s Supreme Petroleum Council (SPC).
 The body is chaired by HH Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE and Supreme Commander of the Armed Forces, indicating the central importance of the emirate’s oil and gas sector to the entire UAE economy.
 The SPC directs energy policy for Abu Dhabi and functions as a board of directors for ADNOC, which is charged with proposing oil and gas projects to the Council and implementing its directives.

 While it continues to pump gas from offshore fields, Dubai also consumes more of that fuel than it produces, and is increasingly dependent on imports to make up the difference.
-The emirate already purchases several hundred cubic feet per day of gas from Dolphin Energy, an Abu Dhabi company that imports gas by pipeline from Qatar.
-In 2011, after completing the construction of a receiving terminal, Dubai will start importing 650,000 tonnes per year of LNG under a contract with Qatar Petroleum and Shell.
+The emirate already purchases several hundred cubic feet per day of gas from Dolphin Energy, the Abu Dhabi company that imports gas by pipeline from Qatar.
+In 2011, after completing the construction of a receiving terminal, Dubai started importing 650,000 tonnes per year of LNG under a contract with Qatar Petroleum and Shell.

 A number of international oil companies maintain regional offices in Dubai, as do major companies providing services to the energy sector.
 In 2007, the US oil field services company Halliburton established its regional headquarters in Dubai.
 The following year, Mubadala Development, the Abu Dhabi government-owned industrial conglomerate, and the British energy services firm Petrofac set up a joint venture headquartered in Dubai.